robinhenry/opfpy-papers/README.md

 This repository contains a collection of tutorials and implementations of important algorithms in the field of control and optimization of electricity power systems.

-Each tutorial and implementation is provided as a Python Notebook with references to the original publication.
+Each tutorial and implementation is provided as a Python Notebook with references to the original publication, with links to directly open them in Google Colab.

 A full list of current implementations is provided [here](#current-implementations).

 ## Project Motivation
 The fields of power system control and optimization is known for having a steep learning curve, especially for undergraduate students.
 Generally speaking, it often requires a strong background in: